cursorweb/typing-warmup/research/ideas.md

 * English MonkeyType
 * Spanish MonkeyType

+## Organization
+* Method to favorite
+* How to organize the *vast* amount of tests?
+Either by category or by search... maybe both!

 ## A note on terminology
 Each *mode* has one or more *tests*.
 *Pacers*, and *Warmups* are modes because they contain special properties aside from *tests*. *Pacers* focus on WPM, etc. and *warmups* contain multiple tests.